Next event in:

 Many households have a double-tariff setup, meaning the meter has two electricity rates.

-- T1 usually records the low off-peak tariff (night and weekend hours)
+• T1 usually records the low off-peak tariff, often nights and weekends

 The exact hours can vary by grid operator, but as a rule of thumb, T1 applies at night and on weekends, and T2 applies during the day on working days.
-Again, though, record just the digits before the decimal point.
+On older two-register meters, T1 is often the upper or left register and T2 the lower or right register.
+Again, record only the digits before the decimal point.

 Please note: Sometimes a meter shows two rows even though only one tariff is active.
 If you are not sure whether the second rate is in use, write down both readings today and check again tomorrow.
 If one line has not changed, that rate is not currently active.